Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Numerical experiments

+The first experiment aimed to assess how the solution quality varies with the number of sampled columns ($d = \lfloor \alpha n_2\rfloor $) and the observed-entry ratio $\rho$.
-\paragraph{Experiment S I} To assess the sample complexity of the presented methods, we varied the ratio of known entries $\rho$ and the number of sampled columns $d$.
-Every setup was executed over $N_{\text{trial}} = 20$ independent trial runs.
-The performance of the algorithms NN and CSNN-${\alpha}$, $\alpha=\{0.1, \cdots, 0.9\}$ was evaluated over all trials.
-To inquire how many columns should be sampled to achieve a satisfying algorithm relative error,

-we calculated an empirical cumulative distribution function (ECDF) to display the proportion of trials achieved given approximation error \cite{vaart98, pawel19}.
-ECDF is defined as $\hat{F}_S: \mathbb{R}_{+} \rightarrow [0, 1]$,
+\paragraph{Settings} We ran the first experiment on a set of $300 \times 1000$ matrices with ranks 5 and 10.
+We varied the ratio of known entries $\rho$ and the number of sampled columns $d$.
+Each configuration was executed over $N_{\text{trial}} = 20$ independent runs.
+The performance of the algorithms NN and CSNN-$\alpha$ ($\alpha \in {0.1, \ldots, 0.9}$) was evaluated across all trials.
+To illustrate the proportion of runs achieving a given error $\epsilon$ (Eq.~\ref{eq:epsilon}), we computed the empirical cumulative distribution function (ECDF) \cite{pawel19}.
+The ECDF is defined as $\hat{F}S: \mathbb{R}{+} \rightarrow [0, 1]$,

-where each trial is represented as $s$, $\epsilon_s$ denotes the relative error reached by the solution of $s$, and $S$ denotes the set of all trials for the given parameters setup.
-We also compared the analyzed algorithms' runtime (in seconds).
-Since CSMC methods consist of two stages, while other algorithms are one staged, we did not compare iteration numbers of algorithms to achieve solutions of prescribed quality.
+where each trial is represented by $s$, $\epsilon_s$ denotes the relative error obtained in trial $s$, and $S$ is the set of all trials for a given parameter configuration.

-\paragraph{Experiment S II} With the same experiment settings we benchmarked CSNN-$\alpha$ for $\alpha \in \{ 0.1, \cdots, 0.5\}$ algorithm, Matrix Factorization (MF) \cite{ma17, burer05}, Iterative SVD \cite{Troyanskaya2001}, and Nuclear Norm minimization (NN).

-\paragraph{Results} Experiments were executed on the Linux workstation equipped with 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz (8 cores) and 32GB RAM.